 BSSID-Index element in the nontransmitted BSSID profile corresponding to the nontransmitted BSSID.
 If

-the reported AP is part of another AP MLD, the MLD ID subfield is set following the procedure defined in

-35.3.4.1 (AP behavior).
-The MLD ID subfield is set to TBD if the reported AP is not part of an AP MLD, or
+the reported AP is part of another AP MLD, the MLD ID subfield is set to a value higher than 0 or lower than 255 if no Multiple BSSID element is carried in the same frame or a value higher than 2n – 1 and lower than 255 if a Multiple BSSID element is carried in the same frame, where n is the value contained in the MaxBSSID Indicator field in the Multiple BSSID element. (#2972, #3361, #1041, #1923, #1973) The MLD ID subfield is set to 255 if the reported AP is not part of an AP MLD, or

-if the reporting AP does not have that information.
+if the reporting AP does not have that information. (#2156)

-NOTE 1—The MLD ID is unique to an AP MLD in the frame on which it is carried as it is used to identify the list of

-reported APs affiliated to the same AP MLD.
-8
+NOTE 1—The MLD ID is used to identify the list of reported APs affiliated to the same AP MLD, especially when APs from multiple AP MLDs are reported, and is uniquely given to an AP MLD only in the frame which carries the Reduced Neighbor Report element describing reported APs affiliated to the AP MLD.
+Following the rules to set the MLD ID field, another AP may use a different MLD ID for the same AP MLD. (#3014) 8

 9